usnistgov/OOF2/README.md

 instructions may be more up-to-date than the ones here.

 OOF2 requires [OOFCanvas](http://www.ctcms.nist.gov/oof/oofcanvas),
-version 1.1 or later.
+version 1.2 or later.
 Most of the other OOF2 prerequisites are also OOFCanvas prerequisites, and are listed on the [OOFCanvas](http://www.ctcms.nist.gov/oof/oofcanvas) page.

+In addition, OOF2 requires the [Matplotlib](https://matplotlib.org/)
+visualization library.

 You should also have the ability to run *lapack* and the *blas* basic linear algebra subroutines.
 On macOS no special libraries are